na-na-hi/renget/archive/2f8so.md

 \>The two smirked and expertly grabbed their own cocks and sandwiched them tight around yours
 \>Words of encouragement were muffled as you pretended you were breeding some monster fuckhole
 \>You passed out somewhere at around your fourth orgasm
-\>Wake to find yourself squeaky clean but covered in singed kiss marks around your body except your crotch
+\>Wake to find yourself squeaky clean but covered in singed kiss marks around your body except your crotch%%

 =============================================